jimcrayne/OldNorseHub/README.md

 the modern Icelandic one.

-In my experience with language acquisition, I have found it can be helpful to have to have a live chatroom.
+In my experience with language acquisition, I have found it can be helpful to have a live chatroom.
 To that effect, I suggest #OldNorseHub on Freenode.

 Since, I want, to some extent, to revive the language, I propose perhaps marking newly coined terms with an unused symbol, so that we can use them with